2019 Investment Plan

 Key representatives from Stage 3 will then develop proposals around field, laboratory and digital infrastructure.
 AuScope will support the community in refining these proposals, and drawing them into a draft investment plan format by June 2019.

-AuScope will then develop the final, costed business plan in late 2019.
+AuScope will then develop the final, costed business plan before mid 2019.